peas-vr/v2s/README.md

 ## VRChat
 It is **REQUIRED** to have an active VRChat+ subscription to use this feature.

 Once you have processed sprite sheets, you can upload the individual sprite sheets on the VRChat website by going to `Gallery -> Emoji -> Upload Emoji`.
 At this time you must check the box `Enable Sprite Sheet Mode [BETA]` before uploading.
+Derived FPS during processing may not always be accurate and it may be preferred to play at a higher or lower speed by moving the "FPS" slider on VRChat emoji sprite sheet upload.